 Key Ingredients and Substitutions

 Curry Powder – Mild yellow curry powder, otherwise known as Madras curry powder, is used as a way of adding more flavor without too much heat.
-No two blends are exactly alike, so use your favorite, turmeric-based brand!
+Use your favorite, turmeric-based brand!

 Chili Powder (or Bird’s Eye Chili) – Use with caution!
-Bird’s eye chilies are especially potent, around the same level as a habanero, but concentrated into a much smaller package.
+Bird’s eye chilies are especially potent, around the same level as a habanero.
 You can also swap for crushed red pepper or leave it out altogether if you’d like a milder version.

-Pineapple -Fresh is always ideal when possible, but it can be a pain to break down, so there’s nothing wrong with using canned or frozen tidbits instead.
+Pineapple – Fresh gives a brighter, less sweet flavor.
+Canned works well but is sweeter—drain thoroughly to avoid excess moisture in the pan.
+You can also use canned or frozen tidbits instead.
 Substitute with fresh chunks of mango or peach, if pineapple is not a favorite.

-Cashews – You’ll go nuts for this crunchy finishing touch that pairs beautifully with the naturally nutty toasted flavor of the rice!
+Cashews – You’ll love this crunchy finishing touch that pairs beautifully with the naturally nutty toasted flavor of the rice!
 If you want to make your version nut free, though, you can omit them or substitute 2 tablespoons of sesame seeds (either black or white) for the same flavor sensation.

 How To Make

 Pineapple fried rice is a breeze to whip up, combining sweet pineapple, crispy tofu, and crunchy cashews for a flavor-packed dish.
-Here’s what you’ll do to bring it all together.
-For the full recipe instructions, scroll to the end of this post!
+Here’s what you’ll do to bring it all together:

 Step 1: Prepare the Rice – Break apart any clumps of rice in a large bowl, or cool freshly cooked rice under a fan for 10 minutes.